sammothxc/fierowiki/home.md

 ![fierowiki_logo_tr.png](/logos/fierowiki_logo_tr.png)

-A community-driven archive dedicated to preserving the history, knowledge, and legacy of the Pontiac Fiero.
+A community-driven archive dedicated to preserving the technical knowledge and legacy of the Pontiac Fiero.

 # Welcome to FieroWiki